 9. Taking Out a Personal Loan

-Compared to using high-interest credit cards or money in your retirement accounts, a personal loan might be a better option for many people.
+Compared to using high-interest credit cards or money in your individual retirement accounts, a personal loan might be a better option for many people.
 A personal loan can be used for almost any expense, including IVF, and it often (but not always!) comes with a much lower interest rate than credit cards.

 Unlike a HELOC, unsecured personal loans don’t require you to put up any assets as collateral.
 With SoFi, for example, you can borrow from $5,000 up to $100,000 without paying any fees or prepayment penalties.
 If you qualify, you then have a fixed rate with a fixed monthly payment for the term of the loan, so you know exactly what to expect.